xʷməθkʷəy̓əm

 Language

-hən̓q̓əmin̓əm̓ Orthography and Pronunciation Guide
+Pronunciation Guide

-Since the majority of hən̓q̓əmin̓əm̓ sounds are different from those of English, the English alphabet (orthography) is not an adequate nor a straightforward system for writing hən̓q̓əmin̓əm̓ words.
-Instead, Musqueam uses the North American Phonetic Alphabet (NAPA), where each sound is represented by a single distinct symbol.
+Since the majority of hən̓q̓əmin̓əm̓ sounds are different from those of English, the English alphabet (orthography) is not an adequate writing systems for hən̓q̓əmin̓əm̓.
+Instead, Musqueam uses the NAPA, where each sound is represented by a single distinct symbol.
 This is a significant advantage for learning how to read, as the hən̓q̓əmin̓əm̓ alphabet creates consistency of interpretation and predictability of pronunciation.

 Though they may appear foreign at first, symbols like “ə” (called ‘schwa’) are found in the pronunciation guides of most English dictionaries.
-Other symbols are used in the alphabets of many Native languages of North America, as well as in several languages from countries around the world.
+Other symbols are used in the alphabets of many Indigenous languages of North America, as well as in several languages from countries around the world.

 Vowels